gdalessi/data-based_multiphase/README.md

 The file "revisedNNmodel_TFM_DragCorrection.pdf" contains detailed information on how the approach works and the required files.

 The network was trained in Keras, and it was adapted to OpenFOAM format by means of keras2cpp (https://github.com/pplonski/keras2cpp).
+The number of layers and neurons for the ANN was found by means of the Bayesian optimization, a tool to construct a probabilistic model to converge to the best combination of hyperparameters, given a design space in input.
+Early stopping was used to prevent the network from overfitting.

 Additional information on the approach works can be found in the following papers:

 - Jiang, Y., Chen, X., Kolehmainen, J., Kevrekidis, I. G., Ozel, A., & Sundaresan, S. (2021).
 Development of data-driven filtered drag model for industrial-scale fluidized beds.
 Chemical Engineering Science, 230, 116235.